-However, an enterprise blockchain ecosystem with many different platforms would require architecturally intensive adaptations to allow cross-platform transactions and to align static data.
+An enterprise blockchain ecosystem with many different platforms would require architecturally intensive adaptations to allow cross-platform transactions and to align static data.
 Siloed communities without consistent standards would likely introduce many of the interoperability problems that blockchain technology promises to resolve.
+Traditional bridging across platforms through a third party may be possible, but such an approach could provoke novel breaks and counterparty risks (e.g. credit and operational).
+There are efforts across the R3 ecosystem to facilitate cross-platform interoperability, such as Project Indigo.
+The project allowed financial institutions on Corda to interact with the Sovrin network, a blockchain platform for self-sovereign identity.